 A night to remember: Global volunteers celebrated at VSO Awards

-VSO volunteers, supporters and friends came together last night to celebrate the impact of volunteering for development at the Volunteer Impact Awards.
+VSO volunteers, supporters and friends came together on 5 December to celebrate the impact of volunteering for development at the Volunteer Impact Awards.

 Esteemed guests including VSO’s Patron, HRH Princess Anne, filled the auditorium of the Ondaatje Theatre at the Royal Geographical Society in London to watch the ceremony.

 The event was hosted by two former volunteers: the veteran BBC journalist Mike Wooldridge, and the economist & blogger Mary Agbesanwa.
 They, and an array of esteemed guests, presented nine awards, recognising the volunteers from all over the world who have gone above and beyond in their service to people in poverty over the last year.

 Find out more about our Volunteer Impact Award winners 2018: